 Someone who puts his or her name forward for election to Parliament.

-A collective term for all members of Parliament from the same political party.
+A collective term for all members from the same political party.
 A caucus meets regularly in private to consider party matters.

-When the House of Representatives meets as a committee of the whole House, the presiding officer is the Chairperson, not the Speaker.
+The presiding officer when the House meets as a committee of the whole House.
+The Chairperson presides over the committee of the whole House—not the Speaker.

-A presiding officer of a select committee, who is usually chosen by that committee.
+A presiding officer of a select committee elected by that committee.

 The debating chamber where the House of Representatives meets.
 It has rows of seats and desks in a U-shape facing the Speaker's Chair.

-Distinct, numbered blocks of text that together form a bill.
-Each clause usually deals with a single matter or closely connected set of points.
-Clauses become known as “sections” when a bill becomes an Act.
-They may be grouped into “parts”.
+Distinct, numbered blocks of text that together form a bill that may be grouped into parts.
+Each clause deals with a single matter or closely connected set of points.
+Clauses become known as sections when a bill becomes an Act.

 Clerk at the Table

-The Clerk or other member of staff of the Office of the Clerk who sits at the Table of the House.
+The Clerk, and other Office of the Clerk staff, who sits at the Table when the House is in session.
 The Clerk at the Table makes notes of the decisions made by the House and advises on procedure.

 A type of Government that is formed from more than one party.